gracierichards/portfolio_manager/assignment4/res/DESIGN-README.txt

 the model class in previous assignments.
 6. Shortened the processCommand method in the Controller by making each case in the switch statement a single method call.
+7. Edited the createCommand method in the Controller to differentiate between creating a flexible or inflexible portfolio.
+There are now two separate commands in the CLI for creating a flexible or inflexible portfolio.
-7. Made a DollarCostAveragingStrategy class to implement the new functionality for Assignment 6.
+8. Made a DollarCostAveragingStrategy class to implement the new functionality for Assignment 6.
-8. There is a new method to find the stock price on a given day, and give the stock price on the next day if given a holiday.
+9. There is a new method to find the stock price on a given day, and give the stock price on the next day if given a holiday.
 Before we only had a method that gives the stock price on the previous day if given a holiday.
-9. Added GUIController, another implementation of ControllerInterface.
+10. Added a new class called GUIController.
+It creates a GUIView, Model, and FlexiblePortfolioModel, and delegates to an object of the original controller.

 OVERVIEW